cgarcia286/exa-data-eng/README.md

 ## The Solution
 The proposed solution for this project was to use automation with **python** commands mainly.

-For this, a cron job was created to allow the manipulation of the data coming from the external system / supplier to be stored in a relational database using PostgreSQL.
+For this, a cron job was created to allow the manipulation of the data coming from the external system / supplier to be stored in a relational database using **PostgreSQL**.

 To handle transactions with the database safely, **SQLAlchemy** was used as the main library and its ORM to manage SQL queries.
 Most of the queries in this project take into account the use of inserts or updates in the DB and DDL commands to create tables for example.